 Then Push the Create button.

-Save the Application ID somewhere because you will need it later on the Xink side of this integration.
+- Still in the "App Registration" copy and save the Application ID somewhere because you will need it later on the Xink side of this integration.

 - Then go to the Required permissions section.
 And choose the next: